Farm-to-school

 Another issue facing schools is the prevalence of other sources of food and snacks, which often make the problem of school lunch nutrition worse.
 One such source is called “commodity foods” which are free or low cost foods subsidized by the USDA.
 Of the subsidy money, 73% goes to buy meat and dairy, whereas less than 1% goes to subsidize fruits and vegetables.
 Schools also may receive “bonus foods,” which are free surplus foods from farms or large-scale agriculture, which also are not typically healthy options for children.
 Most concerning is the widespread use of “competitive foods,” a term describing foods and snacks offered outside of the auspices of the NSLP.
 Competitive food includes such items as vending machines (which usually contain high-calorie sugary drinks and sodas, as well as other junk foods), snack bars, and pizza or bake sales.

 School lunch nutrition is of particular importance currently due to the emerging childhood obesity epidemic.
 Using the definition of obesity as having a BMI-for-age of greater than the 85th percentile, approximately 31.7% of American children qualify as being overweight, whereas 16.9% of US children aged 2 through 19 years meet criteria for being obese (with BMI-for-age greater than the 95th percentile).
 Unfortunately, this epidemic is worsening with an alarming pace — in school-age children, the rate of obesity has increased since 1980 from 6.5% to 19.6%.
-Given this growing problem facing the nation’s youth, school lunch nutrition will play a vital role in halting and potentially reversing this concerning trend.
+Given this growing problem facing the nation's youth, school lunch nutrition will play a vital role in halting and potentially reversing this concerning trend.
+Many initiatives targeted at changes at the school, community and individual levels have been undertaken to combat the growing rates of childhood obesity.

-Farm to School provides a model for positively influencing children’s eating habits through school cafeteria improvements, hands-on nutrition education, and community involvement and support.
-The last decade has witnessed a tremendous spike in nutrition- and health-related diseases in the country, especially those affecting children.
-In response, there have been numerous initiatives undertaken to combat the growing rates of childhood obesity targeted at changes at the school, community and individual levels.
 Farm to School is one such initiative, and it also has the added benefits of supporting small farmers, local agriculture, and local economies.

 History

-The National Farm to School Network sprouted in 1996-1997 from the desire to support community-based food systems, strengthen family farms, and improve student health by reducing childhood obesity.
-In 2004 the National Farm to School Program was officially authorized, and included 400 programs in 22 states.
-Additionally, the 2011 White House Task Force Report on Childhood Obesity recognized Farm to School as a strategy for obesity prevention.